-Bus or Transportation Misconduct (see Board policy JFCC)

-Any offense committed by a student on transportation provided by or through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
+Bus or Transportation Misconduct (see Board policy JFCC) - Any offense committed by a student on transportation provided by or through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
 In addition, transportation privileges may be suspended or revoked.
-Serious or repeated violations of this section of the discipline code will be treated as a Type I offense.

-First Occurrence Repeated Occurrence Minimum: Student Conference Short-term Bus Suspension Maximum: Long-term Bus Suspension Permanent Bus Suspension
+First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Maximum: Suspension from Bus Suspension from Bus

-Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved)

-Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings that materially and substantially disrupts classroom work, district activities or district functions.
+Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings that materially and substantially disrupts classroom work, district activities or district functions.
 Students will not be disciplined for speech in situations where it is protected by law.
 Serious or repeated violations of this section of the discipline code will be treated as a Type I offense.

-First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Detention Parent Involvement Parent/Teacher/Principal Conference Short-term Suspension Maximum: Long-term Suspension Extended Suspension
+First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Parent Involvement Maximum: Short-term Suspension Long-term Suspension

-Electronic Devices

-Electronic devices such as cellular phones, pagers, tape/disc/MP3 players, hand-held games, personal digital assistants, personal laptops, other electronic communication devices, or other similar items may not be used, displayed or activated during school hours, including before- or after-school tutoring, class change time, breakfast, lunch or detention.
+Electronic Devices - Electronic devices such as cellular phones, pagers, tape/disc/MP3 players, handheld games, personal digital assistants, personal laptops, other electronic communication devices, or other similar items may not be used, displayed or activated during school hours, including before- or after-school tutoring, class change time, breakfast, lunch or detention.
 Unauthorized electronic devices will be confiscated.